sorukumar/blog/_posts/Draft-2024-04-12-Centrality-Measures.md

 For LN, it is not just the count of channel matters for high B, but the location of node in the graph.
 A node with a low channel count (low D) may have high B, if it acts as a bridge.

-**How to think about 'Degree centrality' for node selection?** If you find a node with high D, and not directly connected with you, and if the average channel size is not too low, more or less they are good peer to get started with.
-We should note that a node may have a good D, but still may not give us good coverage, if all of their channels in concentraed in one part of LN graph.
+**How to think about 'Degree centrality' for node selection?** If you

 ## Closeness Centrality